Sunday Supper is an Amazon Associate and may receive compensation for purchases made through affiliate links.

 Instructions

-- Add 2½ cups all-purpose flour, 1 stick cold butter cut into small pieces, 1 egg, ¼ cup cold water, and a pinch of salt to a food processor fitted with a dough blade.
-Pulse until mixture resembles coarse crumbs.
-(See notes for instructions to mix by hand.)
+- Add 2½ cups all-purpose flour, 1 stick butter, 1 egg, ¼ cup cold water, and 1 pinch salt to a food processor fitted with a dough blade.
+Pulse until the mixture resembles coarse crumbs.
+See notes if mixing by hand.1 stick butter, 1 egg, ¼ cup cold water, 1 pinch salt, 2½ cups all-purpose flour

 Notes